rh-mobb/aro-workshop-content/aro-content/aso/README.md

 ## Provision DB for Minesweeper APP

-to provision a PostgreSQL DB you need to create a the following object in your cluster:
+to provision a PostgreSQL DB you need to create the following objects in your cluster:
  - ResourceGroup
  - FlexibleServer
  - FlexibleServersDatabase